 - 1/2 pound chocolate (I used some white chocolate)

-- 2 to 3 t tea (prefer Adagio tea), divided in half
+- 2 to 3 teaspoons tea (I used this one from Adagio Tea), divided in half

 - Also needed: double boiler or heatproof bowl that fits over a pan, baking sheet, parchment paper